jtoppins/dct/doc/04-api/settings/theater.md

 ## Payload Limits

 The payload limits configuration allows a campaign designer to define a default limit for each weapon category.
-This default if defined will be applied for all player aircraft regardless of side.
+This default, if defined, will be applied for all player aircraft regardless of side.

 A hardcoded default table is built into DCT which allows a limit of 4999 per category.
 There is an infinite weapons cost hardcoded to